The Architecture of Nepal: Stunning Marvels Styles

 Architecture:

 Referred to as “Maru Satal,” the Kasthamandap Temple dedicated to Saint Gorakhnath possesses a distinctive and peculiar nature.
 Instead of a traditional idol, the temple features the representation of Saint Gorakhnath through his footprints.
-This unique architectural element adds to the religious and cultural significance of the temple, making it a significant attraction within the Hanuman Dhoka Durbar Square.
+This unique architectural element adds to the religious and cultural significance of the temple.
+It makes it a significant attraction within the Hanuman Dhoka Durbar Square.

 Changu Narayan Temple